metral/pulumihome/Updating-PPCs.md

 Updating the PPC requires some undocumented and poorly explained environment variables.
 We'll make these the default after the M9 bits shake out.

 ```
+# Download the latest PPC package.
+(You need to do this before changing the AWS creds.)
+./scripts/ppc/sync-ppc-package.sh

 # Set your current AWS keys to be one from the testing account.
 export AWS_ACCESS_KEY_ID="AKIAJ2OH7AXVDPKFM4UA"
 export AWS_SECRET_ACCESS_KEY="..."